mahseema/AIBooks/README.md

 # How To Connect ChatGPT To The Internet?

-A complete guide to connect free version of chatgpt to the internet
+A complete guide to connect free version of chatgpt to the internet by [@mahseema](https://github.com/mahseema)

 - [WebChatGPT](#using-webchatgpt-to-connect-chatgpt-to-the-internet)